kuzeymertcan/Abstract-Class-Example/README.md

    - Override `toString()` to display information about each shape, including volume and area.

 3. **Polymorphism:**
-   - Utilize polymorphism by storing different shapes in an array of `Shape2D` and iterating through them in the `TestMain` class.
+   - Utilize polymorphism by storing different shapes in an array of `Shape2D` and iterating through them in the `Main` class.

 ### Future Considerations:
    - Consider adding more shapes or features to expand the project.